4. Expand your collections capacity

 On one hand, most customers have no issues with paying their suppliers late.
 They rarely give reasons or explanations for their payment behaviour.
 On the other hand, most suppliers find late payment a complication.
 Pressure on margin makes collecting outstanding accounts receivable necessary; however, there are two main obstacles that may hold you back from chasing your customers up.

 Fear of ruining the relationships with the customers.
 This is the number one reason we have seen that causes hesitation in tackling overdue invoices.
-In the face of fierce competition in the food and beverage sector, sales can be protective of their customer relationships.
+In the face of fierce competition in the textile sector, sales can be protective of their customer relationships.
 They could be against you going after the customers for payment.

 Lack of time, staff, and other dedicated resources to collect a large number of overdue invoices.
 Even when you manage to overcome sales' opposition, there is another comparable hurdle called resources.
 Because collecting outstanding accounts receivable is time-intensive and never-ending, it is difficult to justify the resources to just chase after invoices, especially those that are long overdue at the expense of those that are just past due.